Highland Tribes of Papua New Guinea

 “The Leahys traipsed through the highlands until, in 1933, they struck a claim near what is now Mount Hagen.
 There they built an airstrip, with friendly locals stamping the dirt flat in endless sing-sings, and settled in to make a modest fortune dredging shiny rocks from the streams.
 In time, the Leahys became famous for “opening” the interior to the outside world, and Mount Hagen grew into one of the country’s largest cities.

-Highland Gatherings and Sing Songs
+Highland Gatherings and Sing Sings

-As many as 100,OOO Highlanders show up for the annual Highlands Gathering in Mt.
+As many as 100,000 Highlanders show up for the annual Highlands Gathering in Mt.
 Hagen.
 Thousands of these wear traditional brightly colored costumes.
 The famous Asaro mud people are there.
 Women are also there who paint their faces with pig grease in the pattern of the tree python...as well as men with kangaroo tail bibs and 12 inch shells stuck through their noses.
 For entertainment "chorus lines of warriors" dressed in birds of paradise plumes perform the "Shhhh" dance with drums and spears.
 Ironically enough, the festival was conceived by Australian administrators to teach the highlanders the latest in agricultural methods.

 Highland gatherings grew out of moka, originally a gathering or enemies to make peace and decide reparations.
 They are now competitions of the most ornate warriors, although violence on occasion has broken out.
 Moka was a highly ritualized system of exchange in the Mount Hagen through which reciprocal gifts of pigs helped tribesmen achieve status and settle disputes.
 They became illustrations of the anthropological concepts of "gift economy" and of "Big man" political system.
 Anthropologist Nancy Sullivan, who worked in the Highlands, told National Geographic, "Here men are the objects of beauty.
 To be masculine is to be well made-up.
 Women, though, court danger are too attractive.
 Men are already afraid of the power of women's biology."

-Sing Songs, another group of occasions for tribal display, were organized after World War II by colonial government officials to promote regional peace among all the participating tribal clans.
+Sing Sings, another group of occasions for tribal display, were organized after World War II by colonial government officials to promote regional peace among all the participating tribal clans.
 Dance and costumes express a great degree of individuality and innovation.
 In the 1980s dancers painted themselves with white stripes and wore long pointy bamboo fingers in costumes inspired by zebras.

-Image Sources:
+Image Sources: Wikimedia Commons

-Last updated September 2023
+Last updated October 2025

 This site contains copyrighted material the use of which has not always been authorized by the copyright owner.
 Such material is made available in an effort to advance understanding of country or topic discussed in the article.
 This constitutes 'fair use' of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit.
 If you wish to use copyrighted material from this site for purposes of your own that go beyond 'fair use', you must obtain permission from the copyright owner.
 If you are the copyright owner and would like this content removed from factsanddetails.com, please contact me.